 Is it safe to visit Abu Dhabi?

-After 9/11, investigators determined that individuals in the U.A.E. were heavily involved in funding terrorism efforts.
-The government of the U.A.E. cracked down a lot harder than other places.
-Unlike Saudi Arabia, the U.A.E. welcomes western ideals and commerce.
+Unlike a few other surrounding areas in the Middle East like Saudi Arabia, the U.A.E. welcomes western ideals and commerce.
 While there may not be a culture of equity and acceptance, there is a culture of tolerance with respect to diversity.
 For example, I have GLBTQ friends living in Abu Dhabi and while they may not be as freely expressive as they might be in the U.S.A., they are certainly safe and have a solid expat community.
-Our family actually really enjoys it there and we have considered moving to Abu Dhabi because it is very central to Europe, Africa, and Asia and if you can tolerate the heat the quality of life is very good.
+Our family actually really enjoys it there and we have considered moving to Abu Dhabi because it is very central to Europe, Africa, and Asia.
+If you can tolerate the summer heat the quality of life is very good.